-While we have begun to establish a small commercial team, we do not currently have a complete organization for the sales, marketing and distribution of pharmaceutical products.
-In order to market any products that may be approved by the FDA, we must build our sales, marketing, managerial, and related capabilities or make arrangements with third parties to perform these services.
+While we have established our core commercial team, we do not currently have a complete organization for the sales, marketing and distribution of NUPLAZID or any other pharmaceutical products.
+In order to market any products that may be approved by the FDA, including NUPLAZID, we must build our sales, marketing, managerial, and related capabilities or make arrangements with third parties to perform these services.
 If we are unable to establish adequate sales, marketing, and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenues and may not become profitable.

-We will need to obtain FDA approval of our proposed product name for pimavanserin, and the failure or any delay in receiving this approval may adversely impact the timing and success of our sales and marketing efforts.
+We will need to obtain final FDA approval of our proposed product name for pimavanserin, NUPLAZID, and the failure or any delay in receiving this approval may adversely impact the timing and success of our sales and marketing efforts.

-The FDA will need to approve any product name we intend to use for pimavanserin regardless of whether we have obtained a formal trademark registration from the United States Patent and Trademark Office.
+The FDA will need to provide final approval of the NUPLAZID product name regardless of our trademark registration from the United States Patent and Trademark Office.
 Typically, the FDA conducts an extensive review of proposed product names, including an evaluation for possible confusion with other existing product names.
-If the FDA objects to our proposed name, we will need to adopt an alternative name.
+If the FDA does not approve the name NUPLAZID, we will need to adopt an alternative name.
 As a result, we would lose the benefit of any existing trademark applications and may need to spend significant resources in an effort to select another product name that will meet FDA approval, qualify under existing trademark laws and not infringe on the existing rights of third parties.
 In addition, we will need to develop brand loyalty for any product name in order to commercialize pimavanserin effectively.
 If we fail to do this, it could negatively impact our future revenues from sales of pimavanserin.